Adaora Onyechere

-Early life and education
+Early life

-Born in Nigeria to parents who are natives of Okigwe, a local government area of Imo State, Adaora Onyechere is the first child of six children.
-Her parents wanted her to be a lawyer but she studied English language and broadcasting.
+Born in Nigeria to parents who are natives of Okigwe, a local government area of Imo State in the southeastern region of Nigeria, Adaora Onyechere is the first child of six children.
+Her parents wanted her to be a lawyer, but she studied English language and broadcasting.
 Onyechere speaks Igbo, Swahili, French and basic Spanish.

+Education

-She had her primary school education at Starland Private School, Lagos where she completed her First School Leaving Certificate, then she had her Secondary school education at Owerri Girls Secondary School.
+She had her primary school education at Starland Private School, Lagos State, southwest Nigeria where she completed her First School Leaving Certificate (FSLC), then she had her Secondary school education at Owerri Girls Secondary School.
 She completed her A Level education at IRWIN College, England then subsequently obtained a diploma in Law at Coventry University before she graduated from London Metropolitan University after studying English Broadcasting.
 Onyechere also holds a master's degree in creative writing after graduating from Oxford Brooks University.
 She is also certified in BSL level 2 (Sign Language) and PMP Certification in Project Management.
 She is also a seasoned abstract Art painter.

 Career

 Prior to moving back into Nigeria in 2009, Onyechere wrote for Worldview Magazine London, a student-based magazine back in the U.K. She started broadcasting as a student in Coventry at Coventry Student Radio, then went ahead to work for Channel 4 in London.
 She also worked at BEN Television London as the Editor and Anchor for 'African Film Review'.

-She had her first broadcasting stint in NIgeria as a radio presenter with Confluence Cable Network Limited, a broadcast media house in Kogi State before working for Federal Radio Corporation of Nigeria, Vision FM and DAAR Communications, a media company that houses Africa Independent Television, where she worked as a presenter till August 2018 after which she was nominated by a party called Action Alliance where she contested an election to represent her constituency in the Imo State House of Assembly.
+She had her first broadcasting stint in Nigeria as a radio presenter with Confluence Cable Network Limited, a broadcast media house in Kogi State before working for Federal Radio Corporation of Nigeria, Vision FM and DAAR Communications, a media company that houses Africa Independent Television, where she worked as a presenter till August 2018 after which she was nominated by a party called Action Alliance where she contested an election to represent her constituency in the Imo State House of Assembly.
 She lost to the APGA candidate.
 She was appointed the Special Assistant to the Governor on Information and Advocacy by the Governor Chukwuemeka Ihedioha.

 Onyechere currently hosts her talk show on Kiss 99.9 FM, called "Talk2Adaora", the show looks at social issues in society and the gap between policymakers and citizens.
+She voiced a call of action for Nigerian politicians and state actors to eradicate all forms of stereotyping and negative gender identities against women.
+She ventured into politics to bridge the gap between leadership and the led.
+Her book's intent is to challenge and transform the distorted and negative gender identities.
+It also profiles women who have made significant strides in their fields.